 When I went on a food tour in Kyoto, my guide Syouri told me that Hiroshima is one of three cities that Japanese people go to when they travel for food.
 The other two are Nagoya and Fukuoka.
 Spend a few days in Hiroshima and you’ll see what he means.

-With delicious dishes like Hiroshima-style okonomiyaki, anago meshi, and the juiciest and plumpest oysters tempting you at every turn, it isn’t hard to see why Hiroshima is a favorite food destination for many Japanese.
+With delicious Hiroshima food favorites like okonomiyaki, anago meshi, and the juiciest and plumpest oysters tempting you at every turn, it isn’t hard to see why Hiroshima is a preferred food destination for many Japanese.

-If you’re exploring this part of Japan, then listed below are eight of the best restaurants to visit in Hiroshima and Miyajima Island.
+If you’re exploring this part of Japan and looking for the best food in Hiroshima, then listed below are eight of the best restaurants in Hiroshima and Miyajima Island.